A new platform for documentation and tutorials is launching soon.

 If you use a Linux distribution with a modern version of systemd, you can add the following directive to the "[Service]" configuration section:

-(string: "info")– Specifies the log level to use; overridden by CLI and env var parameters.
+(string: "info")– (Deprecated: this is being phased out in favor of observability and is currently only used as a backup if eventing fails.)
+Specifies the log level to use; overridden by CLI and env var parameters.
 Supported log levels: Trace, Debug, Error, Warn, Info.

-(string: "")– Specifies the log format to use; overridden by CLI and env var parameters.
+(string: "")– (Deprecated: this is being phased out in favor of observability and is currently only used as a backup if eventing fails.)
+Specifies the log format to use; overridden by CLI and env var parameters.
 Supported log formats: